Do you want to develop your leadership skills, help support your fellow students and stay in University accommodation for free?

 - walking around the site/performing locking up duties in the evening

-- attending and sometimes providing support at social events organised by the Residents' Committee
+- attending and providing support at social events organised by the residents’ Halls Exec or JCR

 - assisting in fire drills